 Description What to do next Try to determine what is causing the J2EE Caller Service's high resource consumption.
 In the Activity tab, examine its findings, relevant statements, objects, and the Oracle resources Advice For resource consumption, these are the possible scenarios: Object bottleneck - Examine the resource consumption of objects in context of this Caller Service in the Activity tab.
 Statement bottleneck - Examine the resource consumption of SQL statements in context of this Caller Service in the Activity tab.
 Instance-related wait (such as: internal lock wait, shared pool wait, and redo log wait).
-In this case, switch to the Statistics tab and examine the breakdown of this state in Oracle events.
+In this this Caller Service in the Activity tab.
+Instance-related wait (such as: internal lock wait, shared pool wait, and redo log wait).
+In case, switch to the Statistics tab and examine the breakdown of this state in Oracle even